 PG is the least expensive overall but requires the most skill.
 It has the highest return on a pilot's investment in training and is the most like being a soaring bird.
 It requires no fossil fuel to launch and fly for hours at a time.
 Ridge and thermal soaring is the domain of the PG pilot where the pilot effectively uses his knowledge of meteorology, topography, aerodynamics, and experience.
 When in the air, only a modest rush of the wind is heard.
 PG and hang gliding pilots connect with the air in a way no other aircraft can.

-FL PPG is not as nimble and agile as PG but has the advantage of launching from the flatlands, in no-wind conditions, and flying at times of the day when conditions are completely calm.
+FL PPG is not as nimble and agile as PG but has the advantage of launching from the flatlands, in no-wind conditions and flying at times of the day when conditions are completely calm.
 A significant disadvantage is that the pilot has to carry 45 - 70 lb of machinery on his back.
 It is an ideal form of paragliding in coastal regions or near large bodies of water where on-shore winds are gentle and reliable much of the time and the soft sand of a beach is the landing zone.
-In desert climates (and at high altitudes as here in the southwest) launching is generally pretty easy but landing can require a fast (but quick) run if the wind dies.
+In desert climates (and at high altitudes as in the southwest U.S.) launching is generally pretty easy but landing can require a fast (but quick) run if the wind dies.
 Only the physically fit should consider FL PPG.
-All of your joints and back should be in tip-top condition.
+Joints and back should be in tip-top condition.
 Below is a photo of a typical FL PPG – the Miniplane.
 It only weighs about 44 lb.

 Trike PPG is the answer for powered flight without stress on your joints or back or if you are overweight.
 This form of PPG is the easiest to learn.
 Although it costs more than the other forms of paragliding, it combines the advantages of all of them.
 Experienced pilots can fly much of the same geography as PG or FL PG.
 A disadvantage is that it requires greater time to make turns and inputs to the wing are not as fast.
 Ridge and thermal soaring should not be done.
 Landing mishaps are rarely more than a bent bolt in the wheel axle or a broken prop.
 Touch and go flying is an easy task with the Trike PPG.
 Trike PPG pilots should always be close to a runway of some kind.
 It is not the right kind of aircraft to venture out to unknown places as it can only land or take-off where the ground is flat, smooth, and level.